c4ffein/writings/s/learning-python-as-a-programmer/learning-python-as-a-programmer.md

 ```

 #### Sets
-Implements a hash table like a dictionnary, but without associated values to the keys
+Implements a hash table like a dictionary, but without associated values to the keys
 ```python
 unique_numbers = {1, 2, 3, 3, 4}  # Will contain 1, 2, 3, 4
 print(1 in unique_numbers)  # True in nearly constant time